peteroupc/html3dutil/doc/H3DU.BSplineCurve.md

 ### Methods

-* [.clamped](#H3DU.BSplineCurve.clamped)<br>Creates a B-spline curve with uniform knots, except that the curve will start and end at the first and last control points.
+* [.clamped](#H3DU.BSplineCurve.clamped)<br>Creates a B-spline curve with uniform knots, except that the curve will start and end at the first and last control points and will be tangent to the line between the first and second control points and to the line between the next-to-last and last control points.
-* [.clampedKnots](#H3DU.BSplineCurve.clampedKnots)<br>Generates a knot vector with uniform knots, to be passed to the <a href="H3DU.BSplineCurve.md">H3DU.BSplineCurve</a> or <a href="H3DU.BSplineCurve.md">H3DU.BSplineCurve</a> constructor, except that with the knot vector, the curve will start and end at the first and last control points.
+* [.clampedKnots](#H3DU.BSplineCurve.clampedKnots)<br>Generates a knot vector with uniform knots, to be passed to the <a href="H3DU.BSplineCurve.md">H3DU.BSplineCurve</a> or <a href="H3DU.BSplineCurve.md">H3DU.BSplineCurve</a> constructor, except that with the knot vector, curve will start and end at the first and last control points and will be tangent to the line between the first and second control points and to the line between the next-to-last and last control points.
 * [.uniform](#H3DU.BSplineCurve.uniform)<br>Creates a B-spline curve with uniform knots.
 * [.uniformKnots](#H3DU.BSplineCurve.uniformKnots)<br>Generates a knot vector with uniform knots, to be passed to the <a href="H3DU.BSplineCurve.md">H3DU.BSplineCurve</a> or <a href="H3DU.BSplineCurve.md">H3DU.BSplineCurve</a> constructor.